s-will/Infrared/README.md

 functions, and constraints.
 The bags are connected by edges to form a tree (or forest), such that the following properties hold

-1) for each variable in the CN, there is one bag that contains the variable
+1) For each variable in the CN, there is one bag that contains the variable.

-2) for each variable, the bags that contain this variable form a subtree
+2) For each variable, the bags that contain this variable form a subtree.

-3) for each function, there is exactly one bag that contains the function and its variables
+3) For each function, there is exactly one bag that contains the function and its variables.

-4) for each constraint, there is at least one bag that contains the function and its variables
+4) For each constraint, there is at least one bag that contains the function and its variables.
+Constraints are only assigned to bags that contain all of their variables.

 The infrared core (namespace ired) defines the following classes
 ```